-So, as we drove around the country, we marked all the spots we stayed at and other spots we visited that you could easily wild camp at.
+So, as we spent 2 weeks road tripping the whole country, we marked all the spots we stayed at and other spots we visited that you could easily wild camp at.

 There are no “free campsites in Ireland”, so you’ve got to create your own ones, via wild camping.

 Some things to note that the majority of these wild camping spots can only hold up to 2 or 3 motorhomes or campervans.
 These spots aren’t for camping with a tent or a caravan and you won’t have access to toilet facilities, water or electricity!

 If you are planning on wild caravanning I guess it would be possible, but many of the spots we’ve listed below would be too small to fit your vehicle and your caravan!